Healthdirect Free Australian health advice you can count on.

 Children with worms can still go to daycare or school if they have been treated, unless they have loose bowel motions.

-Good hand hygiene and keeping fingernails short is the best way to avoid threadworms.
+Good hand hygiene and keeping fingernails short is the best way to reduce your chance of catching threadworms.

 Aside from threadworms, most worm infections in Australia occur in rural and remote communities, or in travellers returning from overseas.
 They are more common in tropical or subtropical areas.
 To avoid these types of worms:

-• wear shoes when in areas of moist, sandy soil or that may be contaminated with dog faeces
+• Wear shoes on moist, sandy soil or soil that may be contaminated with dog faeces.

-• supervise dogs so that they can’t feed on dead stock animals or wild animals
+• Supervise dogs so that they can’t feed on dead stock or wild animals.

-• ensure dogs are regularly de-wormed, with worming tablets
+• Ensure your dogs are regularly dewormed, with worming tablets.

 Learn more here about the development and quality assurance of healthdirect content.